 2) Compare your website experience to competitors

 You may think your website is fantastic, but is it really satisfying user intent?
 The Google Page Experience Update could rank your competitors’ websites higher than yours, if they offer a better user experience.
-You’ll want to analyse your top competition and consider how their content quality compares to yours.
+You’ll want to analyse your top competition and consider how their user experience compares to yours.

 Confused where to start?
 We can help.
 Our detailed website audits can benchmark your website against competitors, suggesting ways to improve user experience across your site.